**At AECOM, we’re delivering a better world.**

 AECOM’s Sustainable Legacies program describes our approach to the environment, social equity and governance (ESG.)
 We embed sustainability throughout our business and help clients embed sustainable practices into their work.
 We help clients reduce their impact on the environment, achieve compliance and reduce risks.

-+ BA/BS in Anthropology, Archaeology, or related field plus 6 years of experience in historic and/or prehistoric archaeology and cultural resources management or demonstrated equivalency of experience and/or education.
++ Master's Degree in Anthropology, Archaeology, History, or a closely related field plus 10 years of relevant experience or demonstrated equivalency of experience and/or education.

 With infrastructure investment accelerating worldwide, our services are in great demand, and there’s never been a better time to be at AECOM!
 Join us, and you’ll get all the benefits of being a part of a global, publicly traded firm – access to industry-leading technology and thinking and transformational work with big impact and work flexibility.